-The consolidated entity tests annually, or more frequently if events or changes in circumstances indicate impairment, whether goodwill and other indefinite life intangible assets have suffered any impairment, in accordance with the accounting policy stated in note 2.
+Management assess whether any indicators of impairment of property, plant and equipment exist, to ensure no assets are held at more than their recoverable amounts.
 The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.
-These calculations require the use of assumptions, including estimated discount rates based on the current cost of capital and growth rates of the estimated future cash flows.
+These calculations require the use of assumptions, including estimated discount rates and future estimated future cash flows.